 For any applicable W/FMLA or FMLA qualifying event for a serious health condition or that of an immediate family member when eligibility requirements are met.

-For domestic violence leave under Chapter 357-31 WAC and the College’s Domestic Violence Leave Policy.
+For domestic violence leave under Chapter 357-31 WAC, WAC 296-135 and RCW 49.76.

 Deduction for Use.

-Deduction for Full-time Faculty.
+Deduction for Tenured and Tenure-Track Faculty.
 Leave shall be deducted on a day-by-day basis, but may be taken in half-day increments based upon the percentage of scheduled assignments missed.

+Deduction for Associate Faculty.
+Sick leave may be utilized, during active employment.
+Leave will be prorated to reflect percentage of full-time load at time of usage; leave shall be deducted in hours based on the assigned percentage of full-time load.

+Example:

+Percent of full-time Contact Hours Deducted

+33% (.33)(7) = 2.31 hours

+125% (1.25)(7)= 8.85 7.00*

+*Sick leave deduction shall not exceed 7 hours per day.

-Leave shall be deducted on a day-by-day basis, but may be taken in half-day increments based upon the percentage of scheduled assignments missedLeave for illness, injury, bereavement and emergencies heretofore accumulated pursuant to law, rule, regulation or policy by persons presently employed by the college shall be added to such leave accumulated under this section.
+Leave for illness, injury, bereavement and emergencies heretofore accumulated pursuant to law, rule, regulation or policy by persons presently employed by the college shall be added to such leave accumulated under this section.

 Recording leave.

-It shall be the responsibility of the Human Resources Director to establish a system of accounting to record accumulated leave under this section and monitor the use of such leave.
+It shall be the responsibility of Human Resources Administrator to establish a system of accounting to record accumulated leave under this section and monitor the use of such leave.

+Leave usage will be deducted first from the compensable sick leave account.
+When that account is exhausted, leave will then be deducted from the non-compensable sick leave account.

 Exhaustion of Sick Leave.

-A leave of absence without pay may be granted for all or part of an instructional year if a faculty member’s illness or injury extends beyond the faculty member’s sick leave accrual.
+Exhaustion of Sick Leave Full-time Faculty.
+A leave of absence without pay may be granted to full-time faculty for all or part of an instructional year if a faculty member’s illness or injury extends beyond the faculty member’s sick leave accrual.
 Absence beyond the total number of days of accrued sick leave shall be without pay.
 Leave without pay shall be deducted at the faculty member’s daily rate for each day of absence.

 Exhaustion of Sick Leave Associate Faculty.
 An associate faculty will be placed on leave without pay status for the remaining leave when they have exhausted accrued sick leave.
 Should the associate faculty remain unable to work in the subsequent quarter, no additional sick leave may be used until the employee returns to contracted employment.